Disciplining Your Child

 Correction and discipline are definitely part of parenting but not the most important part.
 They are just the tip of the iceberg.
-Often though, when disciplining or correcting a child who is not responding well, parents have a tendency to do more correction and/or try different methods of discipline or correction.
+Often though, when disciplining or correcting a child who is not responding well, the tendency is to do more correction and/or try different methods of discipline or correction.

-However, in this situation, parents should think more about training and teaching versus correction/discipline.
+However, in this situation, it would be more constructive to think more about training and teaching versus correcting and disciplining.
 The key to effective correction is effective teaching/training.
-Parents need to ask themselves “Am I correcting/disciplining without teaching or training my child?”
-As parents consider this question, they should also consider the quality of their relationship with their child.
+The question you need to ask to yourself is “Am I correcting/disciplining without teaching or training my child?”
+As you consider this question, you may also want to consider the quality of your relationship with your child.

 The effectiveness of parental teaching/training depends heavily on the quality of the relationship with the child.
-Even if a lot of time is spent teaching/training the child, he will not want to learn if he doesn’t like or enjoy the relationship he has with his parents.
-Likewise, the quality of the parent/child relationship has a lot to do with the quality of the parent/spouse relationship.
+Even if you spend a lot of time teaching/training your child, he will not want to learn if he doesn’t like or enjoy the relationship he has with you.
+Likewise, the quality of the parent/child relationship has a lot to do with the quality of the spousal relationship.
 Children rejoice when their parents love each other.
-The best present a parent can give their children is to love their father/mother.
+The best present a parent can give their children is to love one another.

 Finally, the most crucial element of all is a parent’s way of showing respect and consideration to others overall.
 The deepest attitudes of the heart are at the core of how people relate to others.
-This ultimately affects/determines how parents relate to their children as well.
-If parents see others as people like themselves, with strengths and weaknesses, fears, hopes, and dreams, they will treat them with consideration and respect even when there are disagreements in actions.
+This ultimately determines and affects how parents relate to their children as well.
+If you see others as people like you, with strength and weaknesses, fears, hopes, and dreams, you will treat them with consideration and respect even when there are disagreements in actions.

-The quality of the husband/wife relationship depends of the deep core of who the individuals are toward others.
-Indeed, it will affect every relationship, their well being and their ability to impact others.
-In essence, it determines a person’s legacy.
+The quality of your relationship with your spouse depends on the deep core of who you are and how you relate to others.
+Indeed, it will affect every one of your relationships, your well being and your ability to impact others.
+In essence, it determines your legacy.

 Adapted from an article by the Arbinger Institute